 Training professionals know that it is important to warm up and motivate an audience before a training event begins.
 As known, pre-event marketing leads to great training events.
 This is especially valid if you are offering your live training event for free to gain new leads.

-You can place the link of your engaging mini-course on the event’s webpage to start creating engagement days before the start of the event, to get more registrations, and to increase show-up rate.
+You can place the link of your engaging mini-course on the event’s webpage or simply embed it directly on the landing page to start creating engagement days before the start of the event, to get more registrations, and to increase show-up rate.
 For these specific mini-courses to be used for pre-event marketing, use motivational content and question challenges to create curiosity, raise interest, and make attendees better understand how the event will contribute to their knowledge gain.

 If you are interested in more possible ways of using mini-courses for live training events, please check our other blog post, which is about “How to improve marketing success of training events without extra spending for paid-marketing“